 The 100 Envelope Challenge, sometimes also known as the 100 Day Money Challenge, is a means to save a significant amount of money in just 100 days.

-It was first launched on TikTok, and quickly became a trend amongst the masses.
+The envelope challenge was first launched on TikTok, and quickly became a trend amongst the masses.

 This challenge was created as a spin-off of the ‘Envelope Budgeting Method’, a task meant to teach you to live off of the salary you receive from your job and get your excessive expenditures under control.